jodaz/speedstudy/log.md

 ### Day 9: February 3, Saturday

-**Today's progress**: Learn lessons 8 and 9 of HTML/CSS Shay Course, practiced fractions, solve a new algorithm exercise for college and learn/practice portuguese (as always).
+**Today's progress**: Learn lessons 8 and 9 of HTML/CSS Shay book, practiced fractions, solve a new algorithm exercise for college and learn/practice portuguese (as always).

 **Thoughts**: Today was an incredible day, I knew I was capable to do more.
-I know tomorrow I'll complete the course, and also finish learning some new algorithms in c++.
+I know tomorrow I'll complete the book, and also finish learning some new algorithms in c++.

 **Links to work**:
 [Style conference miniproject](https://github.com/jesuodz/frontend-projects/commit/da61d2e0c59adf3d9f1bb6b311a3c97cc56e7bdc) _last commit_